-The Real Exchange Rate (RER) is a related topic to PPP, it calculates, for example, how many iPods in country A is equal to one iPod in country B. It usually is calculated with a basket of goods.
+The real exchange rate (RER) is a related concept to PPP.
+It calculates, for example, how many iPods in country A are equal to one iPod in country B. It usually is calculated with a basket of goods.

 The Real Exchange Rate Formula

-This rate means that half an apple is the US is one apple in Mexico.
-This creates an arbitrage opportunity, but if the RER were 1, then we would have Purchasing Power Parity.
+This rate means that half an apple is the US is the equivalent of one apple in Mexico.
+This creates an arbitrage opportunity, but if the RER were 1, then we would have a situation of purchasing power parity.

 The theory of relative purchasing power parity (otherwise known as RPPP) builds upon the idea of standard purchasing power parity so as to account for shifts in inflation as time passes.
 Relative purchasing power parity includes the idea that countries with higher levels of inflation are likely to end up with their currencies devalued.